 - Orange twist (optional)

-- 1. When you’re getting ready to serve this cocktail, rinse some fluted glasses and stick them straight into the freezer to get frosty cold.
+- 1. When you’re anticipating making this cocktail, rinse some fluted glasses and stick them straight in the freezer to get frosty cold .

 - 2. Pour the Aperol into a well-chilled flute.
 Top it off with Prosecco.
 Garnish with an orange twist, if desired.
 Cin cin!
 [Editor’s Note: That’s Italian for “cheers!”]